gaps-closure/gaps-closure.github.io/docs/C/05-09-ESCAPE_benchmarking.md

 For the benchmarking the 16GB FPGA memory was also split into 14 GB of shared memory and 1 GB of private memory for each host.

 If a process A on ESCAPE host0 and a process B on ESCAPE host1 memory-maps the shared FPGA memory (e.g., using the mmap() call in a C program) then, as shown below, the virtual address space of each process will include the same shared FPGA memory.
-The process A on host0 and the process B on host1 can thus both access the same FPGA memory using memory copy instructions allowing inter-Host communicagtion.
+The process A on host0 and the process B on host1 can thus both access the same FPGA memory using memory copy instructions allowing inter-Host communication.

 ![ESCAPE host virtual memory](docs/C/images/ESCAPE_host_virtual_memory.png)